MicroStrategy/rest-api-docs/docs/common-workflows/retrieve-data-from-the-intelligence-server/workflow-retrieve-data-from-the-intelligence-server.md

 ---
-title: Workflow Sample - Retrieve Data from the Intelligence Server
+title: Workflow sample - Retrieve data from the Intelligence Server
-sidebar_label: Retrieve Data from the Intelligence Server
+sidebar_label: Retrieve data from the Intelligence Server
 description: You can use REST APIs to retrieve both the definition and data for a report, cube, or dossier from the Intelligence Server (IServer).
 The workflow for retrieving the definition or the data for a report, cube, or dossier includes the following REST API requests.
 In this workflow, retrieving the data is not dependent on getting the definition; they are separate actions that can be performed independently.
 ---